Skip to Content

 Preventing Hair Loss and Breakage

-• Use microfiber towels instead of terry cloth to minimize breakage
+• Replace terry cloth with microfiber towels to minimize friction and hair breakage

 Frequently Asked Questions (FAQs)